Mia-Finn/Game-Engines-Assignment-Repo/README.md

 # How it works
 The character movement script makes use of Unity's built in input system.

 The majority of the project is handled in my Scene Manager script.
 This script looks out for the collision of objects and the distance between objects, then 'if' statements control what will happen as a result, for example if the player gets to close to the fire then the 'Be Careful!' text line will appear but if they get closer and walk into the fire, they will get teleported back to their spawn point.
 This script also controls the interactions with objects.
-This script handles any scene changes and he turning on and of of the canvas' for the menus as well as the cursor.
+This script handles any scene changes and the turning on and off of the canvas' for the menus as well as the cursor.

 The buttons on the radio control the music using the built in Unity UI button functions.
 The volume is controlled with a slider and a script that saves the last volume setting to player prefs.

 A lot of the elements of this project use buttons to make something happen in the game world.
 Many of the scripts contain public voids that are called on when a button is pressed.
-For example when the player selects either 'Day' or 'Night' in the world edit the buttons access a public void in the changeSkybox.cs script and then change the game's look and it's sounds accordingly.
+For example when the player selects either 'Day' or 'Night' in the world edit the buttons access a public void in the changeSkybox.cs script and then change the game's look and sounds accordingly.

-Code example (this is the void that is used by the 'Day' button):
+Code example (this is the void that is used by the 'Day' button) :

 ```C#
  public void dayTime()